Updat3

 ?

-• The Guardian emphasizes the potential reopening of the Strait of Hormuz as a positive development for oil prices, while RT focuses on the risk of global oil shortages due to the continued closure.
+• The Guardian emphasizes the potential reopening of the Strait of Hormuz as a key factor in falling oil prices, while other outlets focus more on Trump's negotiations with Iran.

 Omitted context